 Audiovisual Department: You will find in the audiovisual collection many resources for study and enjoyment.
 The AV Department provides for their use in the AV Center, in the Library Auditorium, in classrooms and other campus facilities, and in your home or church.
 Services provided for modest fees include the lending of equipment for off-campus use and the reproduction of some sound recordings on your personal cassettes.
-Intercom Phones: Located on both the 2nd and the 3rd floors, these wall-mounted phones enable you to communicate with staff persons.

 Copier Service: Located in an alcove at the rear of the Circulation office is a copier which serves both library users and the library staff.
 Please give careful attention to the policy and procedures for the use of this service, and follow them precisely.

-Typing Rooms: Three typing rooms-one on 2nd floor, two on 3rd floor-are furnished with typewriters for student-use.
+Typing Rooms: Three typing rooms--one on 2nd floor, two on 3rd floor--are furnished with typewriters for student-use.
 Request a key at the Circulation Desk.